brillout/awesome-vue-refactor/CONTRIBUTING.md

 #### Apps/Websites

-Apps/Wesites give the opportunity to showcase the awesome things we can build with vuejs.
+Apps/Websites give the opportunity to showcase the awesome things we can build with vuejs.
 You should put your app/website in this category if the following condition are true:
-- The website is available without erro or ssl certificate problems, and load in a reasonable amount of time.
+- The website is available without error or ssl certificate problems, and load in a reasonable amount of time.
 - The website is using vuejs intensively.
 It should have more than a couple of components.
 - The website is original and not too simple.
 For that reason, blog and simple landing page are rejected.